AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Go/Upload objects/Multipart upload.md

         "github.com/aliyun/aliyun-oss-go-sdk/oss"
     )
     func main() {
-        // Creates an OSSClient instance.
+        // Create an OSSClient instance.
-        client, err := oss.New("<yourEndpoint>", "<yourAccessKeyId>", "<yourAccessKeySecret>")
+        // Set yourEndpoint to the endpoint of the region where the bucket is located.
+For example, if your bucket is located in the China (Hangzhou) region, set yourEndpoint to https://oss-cn-hangzhou.aliyuncs.com.
+        // Security risks may arise if you use the AccessKey pair of an Alibaba Cloud account to log on to Object Storage Service (OSS) because the account has permissions on all API operations.
+We recommend that you use a RAM user to call API operations or perform routine operations and maintenance.
+To create a RAM user, log on to the RAM console. client, err := oss.New("yourEndpoint", "yourAccessKeyId", "yourAccessKeySecret")
-        if err ! = nil {
+        if err != nil {
             fmt.Println("Error:", err)
             os.Exit(-1)
         }
-        // Obtains a bucket.
+        // Obtain the bucket.
+        // Specify the bucket name.
-        bucketName := "<yourBucketName>"
+        bucketName := "examplebucket"
         bucket, err := client.Bucket(bucketName)
-        if err ! = nil {
+        if err != nil {
             fmt.Println("Error:", err)
             os.Exit(-1)
         }
-        // Lists all multipart upload events.
+        // List all multipart upload tasks.
         keyMarker := ""
         uploadIdMarker := ""
         for {
+            // By default, up to 1,000 records can be listed each query.
-            // 1000 records are listed at a time by default. lsRes, err := bucket.ListMultipartUploads(oss.KeyMarker(keyMarker), oss.UploadIDMarker(uploadIdMarker))
+            lsRes, err := bucket.ListMultipartUploads(oss.KeyMarker(keyMarker), oss.UploadIDMarker(uploadIdMarker))
-            if err ! = nil {
+            if err != nil {
                 fmt.Println("Error:", err)
                 os.Exit(-1)
             }
-            // Prints multipart upload events.
+            // Display multipart upload tasks.
             for _, upload := range lsRes.Uploads {
                 fmt.Println("Upload: ", upload.Key, ", UploadID: ",upload.UploadID)
             }